 Jose Luis Zamorano

-Jose L. Zamorano is a Professor of Medicine at the University Alcala de Henares, Madrid, and the Chief of Cardiology at the University Hospital Ramón y Cajal.
-Prof. Zamorano obtained his medical degree from the University Complutense in 1987 and his doctor in Medicine in 1991.
+Jose L Zamorano is Professor of Medicine at the University Alcala de Henares, Madrid, and the Chief of Cardiology at the University Hospital Ramón y Cajal.

-Dr. Zamorano’s has a broad range of research interests including heart failure, ischaemic heart disease, cardiovascular risk factors and cardiovascular imaging modalities.
-Within these fields, Prof. Zamorano has published over 500 articles and twenty books including the European Textbook of Cardiovascular…
+Prof Zamorano’s has a broad range of research interests including heart failure, ischaemic heart disease, cardiovascular risk factors and cardiovascular imaging modalities.
+Within these fields, Prof Zamorano he is widely published with over 500 articles and twenty books including the European Textbook of Cardiovascular Imaging.

 Rebecca T Hahn

 Director of Interventional Echocardiography